zmcartor/homestead-guide/source/network/test-networks.rst

 ``--rpc``

 This will enable RPC interface on your node.
-This is generally enabled by default in Geth.
+This is generally enabled by default in Gexp.

-``--rpcapi "db,eth,net,web3"``
+``--rpcapi "db,exp,net,web3"``

 This dictates what APIs that are allowed to be accessed over RPC.
-By default, Geth enables the web3 interface over RPC.
+By default, Gexp enables the web3 interface over RPC.

 **IMPORTANT: Please note that offering an API over the RPC/IPC interface will give everyone access to the API who can access this interface (e.g. dapp's).
 Be careful which API's you enable.
-By default gexp enables all API's over the IPC interface and only the db,eth,net and web3 API's over the RPC interface.**
+By default gexp enables all API's over the IPC interface and only the db,exp,net and web3 API's over the RPC interface.**

 ``--rpcport "8080"``